tomucker/tomucker.github.io/_posts/2016-04-25-triangulation-clinton.md

 Democrats only owned 43 percent of Congress at the time, the bill had no chance to pass and that, they very well realised.
 This was also evident to Dick Morris who knew that, the President had recently been elected "against all odds" thanks to his strategy and that Bill's meager reputation would dwindle from his inaugural address onwards.
 If the plan could not be approved then, it would never be.

 Much of that if not all, is still very much present in Hillary's Presidential candidacy.
-Like Bill in 1996, she combed through the Republican program to steal its supportable ends and, more improtantly its donors along with it.
+Like Bill in 1996, she combed through the Republican program to steal its supportable ends, and its donors along with it.
 While simultaneously distancing herself from her rival Bernie Sanders, yet suggesting at every opportunity that she "is not that different from senator Sanders" and when told that her policies differs from that of Bernie she reminds us that she loyaly served under the Omaba administration so as to give the impression that she holds the Democrat's core values, eventually positioning herself in the convenient "middle."
 Her strategy is nefarious and void of any value or principle.

 Every political issue is in fact assessed in opinion polls, she knows which view is prevalent among the public---at the time---and takes the corresponding stance.
 However, with time, public opinion changes and so must her message, hence being known for "changing position."